Provinces of the Democratic Republic of the Congo: History

+Following a coup on 24 November 1965, Colonel Joseph Mobutu became president of the country and the constitution was suspended.
+Measures were instituted to reduce provincial autonomy and increase political centralisation.
+On 6 April 1966, a presidential decree reduced the number of provinces to 12.
+On 24 December, Mobutu declared that the number of provinces would be further reduced to eight.
+Under the constitution of 27 June 1976, provincial assemblies and ministers were eliminated in favor of appointed governors and advisory bodies.
+The constitution also left the organisation of provinces to be determined by law.

 In 1971, the country was renamed Zaire, and three provinces were also renamed.
 In 1975, the capital city of Kinshasa obtained the status of a province.
 In 1988, the province of Kivu was split into three.
 In 1997, the country was renamed Democratic Republic of the Congo, and the three provinces that had been renamed in 1971 either retook their previous name or took another.

 Article 2 of the Constitution of the Democratic Republic of the Congo, adopted in 2006, specifies a territorial organisation into 26 provinces, again resembling the previous provincettes and original colonial districts.
 The reorganisation was scheduled to take effect within three years of the new constitution's promulgation, however progress was slow.

 In October 2007 the Minister for Decentralisation, Denis Kalume Numbi, presented a bill for decentralisation in the National Assembly.
 The subsequent debate turned up a variety of issues that first had to be addressed with changes to related laws.

 In an October 2010 conclave of the ruling AMP coalition, it was proposed to revise Article 226, which calls for the creation of 26 provinces out of the current 11, in order to allow more time for the transition.
 On 9 January 2015 the National Assembly passed a law on the new administrative divisions of the country, according to which new provinces should be installed in period of 12 months.